JakeSidSmith/tsassert/README.md

 If you want to include a file that is excluded by your `tsconfig.json` you should extend the config, override the `exclude` property and provide this `tsconfig.json` as the `--project` argument e.g. `tsassert --project tsconfig.tsassert.json`.

+Regardless of your includes or excludes `node_modules` will always be excluded.

 Run `tsassert --help` for a full list of options.